 Becky Castro, CPCC, PCC

-- The Eric Wolfson Approach: Become an unstoppable force and movement to be reckoned with, collaborating with the smartest, most strategic lawyers and legislators whose focus is eradicating sexual misconduct.
-Determine what the crux of the matter is that all other precedents can then be leveraged upon.
+- The Evan Wolfson Approach: Become an unstoppable force and movement to be reckoned with by determining what the crux of the matter is that all other precedents can then be leveraged upon.
+Collaborate with the smartest, most strategic lawyers and legislators whose focus is eradicating sexual misconduct.

-- Pass legislation that trains citizens to use affirmative consent conversations like any other household skill; this would be mandated and taught yearly at any college that receives federal funds for Title IX.
+- Pass legislation that trains citizens to use affirmative consent conversations like any other household skill; this would be mandated and taught yearly at any public elementary, secondary, and high schools or college that receives federal funds for Title IX.

-- Pass legislation that mandates twice-yearly, live & interactive, anti-bias training for everyone who touches these cases.
+- Pass legislation that mandates twice-yearly, live & interactive, anti-bias training for everyone who touches these cases: police, DA’s, judges, etc.

-- Pass legislation, at the federal level to remove remaining archaic laws, for example, the Minnesota Law that recently rescinded a rape conviction because the survivor drank voluntarily.
+- Pass legislation, at the federal level to remove remaining archaic laws, for example, the Minnesota Law that in 2021 rescinded a rape conviction because the survivor drank voluntarily.

-- Mandate that police are required to bring sexual assault claims to the DA’s office, that DA’s must have separate task forces dedicated to sexual assault (in addition to domestic violence, child abuse and other felonies), and that DA’s must prosecute.
+- Pass legislation that mandates police bring sexual assault claims to the DA’s office, further mandate that DA’s must have separate task forces 100% dedicated to sexual assault (in addition to the more common task forces for domestic violence, child abuse and other felonies), and that DA’s must prosecute regardless of evidence.
+Further, since assault and harassment are repeated by offenders, any DNA evidence will be added to the CODIS DNA database.

-- Further pass legislation that grand juries are no longer held behind closed doors.
+- Further, pass legislation that grand juries are no longer held behind closed doors and all charges the DA is indicting the accused of are public knowledge before the grand jury process begins.